rohansbedage/The-Village/README.md

 # THE VILLAGE - Digital Village Management System

-Welcome to "The Village" – Your Gateway to a Smart and Connected Mahabaleshwar!
+Welcome to "The Village" – Your Gateway to a Smart and Connected Village !

 ![Banner Image]